North Carolina

 Tiffany Covas, MD, MPH

-Tiffany is a Family Medicine Doctor at Duke Family Medicine Center, emphasizing on maternal child health and LGBTQ+ patients.
-She spearheads the expansion of the clinical practice to include an LGBTQ+ Patient-Centered Medical Home.
+Dr. Covas is a family physician at Duke Family Medicine Center, with a focus on maternal and child health and LGBTQ+ patients.
+Her advocacy efforts led to her spearheading the expansion of the clinical practice to include an LGBTQ+ Patient Centered Medical Home.
+Dr. Covas is also an Assistant Professor at Duke School of Medicine.